SAP/jenkins-library/documentation/docs/pipelines/abapEnvironment/stages/Test.md

 stages:
   AUnit:
     aunitConfig: 'aunitConfig.yml'
-  ## Configure the ATC stage if it should also be executed
+  ## Configure the ATC stage additionally if it should also be executed
   #ATC:
   #  atcConfig: 'atcConfig.yml'
 ```